 In our company research constitutes an essential part of high level knowledge (know-how) generation and

 we seek to promote research and give visibility in different contexts.
-Therefore, OSI Health XXI – Keralty collaborates with other companies and R+D+i institutions worldwide and develops research projects under demand offering research guidance and advice.
-The main research Lines are:
+Keralty collaborates with other companies and R&D&i institutions worldwide and develops projects under demand, offering research guidance and advice.
+The main R&D research areas in Keralty are:

 Maria has a PhD Microbiology by the Faculty of Medicine of the University of the Basque Country and a degree in Management.
 She also holds a Certification of the Basque University Quality System as Assistant Professor in Biological Sciences.
 She has 15 years of experience in international collaborative projects and in 2015, she joined as coordinator of the R&D within the Organization being involved mostly in the early Health Technology Assessment and personalized medicine.
 She is also External Expert in COST Actions European framework supporting trans-national cooperation among researchers, engineers and scholars across Europe and reviewer in several publications.